GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 In each script, authentication steps and mechanisms are defined, external API's can be called, and user experience can be adjusted dynamically based on contextual factors.
 For example, a fraud detection API can be called in step one.
 If it indicates unacceptable risk, a second step can be added to prompt the user for a stronger authentication credential.

-The authentication interception script extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods:
+The authentication interception script extends the base script type with methods for `init`, `destroy` and `getApiVersion`, and also adds the following:

 |Method|`isValidAuthenticationMethod(self, usageType, configurationAttributes)`|
 |---|---|